gomods/athens/DETAILS.md

 Athens will ship with a CLI to construct and upload the zip file.

+This flow is only valid for when Athens is functioning as a registry (see below).

 ## VCS

 Also note that, since Athens can act as a proxy, it may not store any code and just refer to a VCS repository + tag.
 See below for details on the proxy.

+This flow is only valid for when Athens is functioning as a proxy (see below).

 # How Will Modules Be Served?